 - aggregation of StatsD metrics with best in class container system, network and application metrics.

 - it just works.
 Note how the passive collection system works even if you are already exporting StatsD metrics to an existing collector.
-In that case, sysdig cloud will capture them as well, with minimal overhead and with no disruption to the current export.
+In that case, Sysdig Monitor will capture them as well, with minimal overhead and with no disruption to the current export.

 As you can see, we’ve designed our StatsD support with complex, containerized environments in mind.
 We make it extremely simple to get visibility into custom metrics without having to devote any configuration effort whatsoever, we just magically see all of the metrics being sent to your StatsD server.
 To test drive this magic StatsD support yourself, sign up for a free trial today and let us know what you think!